-7.1.3.
-Cascading of Performance Management System to Lower Levels
+7.1.3Cascading of Performance Management System to Lower Levels

 The Performance Management System Policy for the municipality provides for the cascading of performance to lower levels.
 The objective is to systematically cascade performance management to all the municipal employees of the municipality.
 Employees will be expected to sign performance agreements annually and their performance be assessed in line with the provisions of the Performance Management Policy of the municipality.
 The process of cascading performance to lower levels started with SBU Managers, which is level 1 in 2015.

 The process was never fully implemented because of senior management challenges.
 There were vacancies in senior management which affected the signing of the performance agreement.
 Some SBU Managers were appointed to act as directors, which made it impossible for them to sign the performance agreement.
 The municipality has started the process of recruiting senior managers in 2017 and to date three (3) senior managers have been appointed.
 This will make it possible for cascading to be expedited as there will be no SBU Manager who will be acting in the senior management position.

 The municipality is also reviewing the organisational structure which also has a bearing on the job description of the municipal employees.
+The process is anticipated to be completed during the month of September 2017.

-7.1.4.
-Automation of Performance Management System
+7.1.4 Automation of Performance Management System